The Administration Department is responsible for managing the internal operations, as well as implementing the direction

 Assessors are responsible for estimating property values and setting property classification for tax purposes.
 The City of Buffalo has contracted with Wright County to do the work of assessing property values for Buffalo.

 Approximately every 5th year, you can expect a visit from an appraiser who will view your property.
 The map linked below shows how the city is organized for this work.
-In 2018, the area in blue will be reviewed.
+In 2019, the area in pink will be reviewed.